snwfdhmp/duck/README.md

 ## Contributing

-Duck is open to contributors, feel free to open issues as well.
+Duck is currently closed to contributions.

+However, please feel free to open issues.

 ## Author